CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 - Bugs are a fact of life.
 No one produces bug free code.
 - Test regularly to find bugs early.
 - Having multiple bugs in code can make them harder to deal with.
-See previous rule
+See previous rule.
-- Use tools such a linters spot and prevent bugs early
+- Use tools such a linters spot and prevent bugs early.
-- Error messages might look scary, but they are your friend
+- Error messages might look scary, but they are your friend.
-- Use tools such as console.log and debugger to find root of bugs
+- Use tools such as console.log and debugger to find root of bugs.

 ### Exercise 1